An Innovation in UV.

 Developed based on innovations by Dr. Gary Eden and Dr. Sung-Jin Park from the world-leading College of Engineering at the University of Illinois, Eden Park lamps are the result of years of research and engineering iteration, creating devices with specific wavelengths of UV light in a thin, flat format.
 This design opens the door for a wide range of commercial applications.

-In the face of threats like COVID-19, our work-spaces and meeting places need safe, effective solutions that will allow us to return to a new normal.
-Eden Park’s thin 222 nm UV lamps, also known as Far-UVC, are made in Champaign, Illinois, for communities across the globe.
-They work to continuously disinfect spaces (air and surface) and kill pathogens over 100 times smaller than human cells.
+In the face of threats like COVID-19, our work-spaces and meeting places need safer, effective solutions that will allow us to return to a new normal.
+Eden Park’s thin 222 nm UV lamps, also known as Far UV-C, are made in Champaign, Illinois, for communities across the globe.
+They work to continuously inhibit the growth of pathogens over 100 times smaller than human cells.
 And unlike longer wavelengths, 222 nm cannot penetrate human skin.
 When deployed properly, it’s a safer way to use UV lamp technology, starting today.

 A new Normal